Canadian Carbon Prices & Rebates (Updated 2021)

 Government of Newfoundland and Labrador

-Baseline and Credit System
+Newfoundland and Labrador Baseline and Credit System

 Newfoundland and Labrador’s baseline and credit system is called the Newfoundland and Labrador Emissions Performance Standard System (EPS).
 The performance standard system applies to industrial facilities that emit more than 25,000 tonnes of CO2e per year.